What Is Psoriatic Arthritis?

 Some of the foods you eat may trigger an inflammatory response.
-A study reported by the Journal for Vitamin and Nutrition Research suggests that plant-based foods can help regulate the inflammatory process.
+A study reported by the suggests that plant-based foods can help regulate the inflammatory process.
 Therefore, a diet rich in vegetables, fruit, and whole wheat can reduce inflammation.

 A healthy diet can also help you maintain a healthy weight.
 Excess weight can add stress to your joints and interfere with mobility.

 Use a heating pad or take a soothing warm bath to loosen up stiff joints and muscles.
 Use ice or a cold pack on your joints and muscles to help relieve pain.
 Whenever possible, use your entire hand rather than just some of your fingers to push doors and to lift heavier objects.
 Use assistive devices to open bottles and jars so you don’t strain your fingers and hands.

 It’s hard to think about exercise when experiencing uncomfortable symptoms, but exercise is important for your health.
 It can help strengthen muscles and increase flexibility.
 Exercise can also help you maintain a healthy weight so you put less stress on your joints and muscles.
 If you’re really hurting, try exercising in a pool.
 The water will help you build strength without stressing your joints and muscles.

 If you don’t have time for a daily workout, take several 10-minute breaks to stretch and perform some range of motion exercises.
 Your doctor, physical therapist, or trainer can recommend specific exercises for your condition.